Joint Time Frequency and Order Analysis Tool for DIAdem

 Installing and Using the Tool

 As previously mentioned, the Joint Time Frequency and Order Analysis tool is essentially a collection of DIAdem resource files (VBScript files, VAS files, and SU Dialog source files).
 There is no actual 'installation' for the tool, all that is necessary is to have the DIAdem software.
-If you do not have DIAdem currently, the tool is fully functional on the Evaluation Version.
+If you do not have DIAdem currently, the tool is fully functional with the Evaluation Version.
 All that is necessary is to download the example program to your computer and extract the files to any directory.
 The tool will then be ready to use.

 To open and run the tool:

-- Select File»Open. . . or click the Open button on the toolbar.
+2. Select File»Open. . . or click the Open button on the toolbar.
 A dialog box should appear.

-- Make sure that VBScript (*.VBS) is selected in the Files of Type box.
+3. Make sure that VBScript (*.VBS) is selected in the Files of Type box.
 Navigate to the directory where you downloaded and extracted the files.
 Select the script named Time Frequency Order Analysis.VBS and select Open.

-- To run the tool, now click the 'Run Script' icon on the toolbar, or push Ctrl-F5.
+4. To run the tool, now click the 'Run Script' icon on the toolbar, or push Ctrl-F5.

 The tool will now be running on your screen.
 If there was not any data loaded into DIAdem when the tool was launched, it will automatically prompt you to load a data set.
 To load a new data set at any time, simply click the New Data File button.
-You can now perform the three vibrational analyses on your data.
-Any registered DIAdem file type, whether its a built in format (*.DAT, *.TDM, *.LVM) or a custom format, will be able to be loaded and used.
+You can now perform the three vibration analyses on your data.
+Any registered DIAdem file type, whether it’s a built in format (*.DAT, *.TDM, *.LVM) or a custom format, will be able to be loaded and used.

 To follow along with this tutorial, load the Vibration.DAT data set, located in the Sample Data sub-directory of the tool.